rrangaiya/opti-pipelines-yaml/README.md

 ### Variables

-Add the following variables to the Release pipeline for the Deployment API credentials (from the DXP Portal):
+Create variable groups 'dxp-inte' and 'dxp-release' for the 2 pipelines respectively, with the following variables (Deployment API credentials are generated from the DXP Portal):
 - ProjectId
 - ApiKey
 - ApiSecret (secret variable)